South African Airways: Financial difficulties and bankruptcy: 2012–2020

-Relaunch: 2021–present
+Relaunch and return to profitability: 2021–present

 In June 2021, the South African government relinquished its controlling stake in the airline.
 After extensive talks with potential investors, they selected the Takatso Consortium.
 The consortium was to own 51% of the airline, while the government maintains a 49% stake.
 The consortium involves Harith General Partners and Global Airways.
 Harith General Partners is chaired by South Africa's former deputy finance minister, Jabulani Moleketi.
 In the address in which he announced the takeover, Pravin Gordhan, the Minister of Public Enterprises, revealed that SAA would receive a R3 billion boost in investment from the new partners.

+In July 2021, Professor John Lamola was appointed to serve as Chairman of SAA's Interim Board.
+Lamola had previously served as CEO of Denel Aeronautics (then Denel Avaiation) from 1996 to 2001, and served on the Board of Airports Company South Africa (ACSA) from 2012 to 2017.

 In an interview on 26 November 2021, Gordhan reiterated that the South African government still expects to complete the transaction with the Takatso Consortium in early 2022, despite the ongoing COVID-19 pandemic.

+In May 2022, then-Chairman John Lamola was appointed as SAA's new CEO.
+Subsequently, Sedzani Faith Mudau assumed the role of Chairwoman.

 In October 2022, SAA expanded its fleet with the addition of 2 Airbus A320-200 and added new routes from Johannesburg to Victoria Falls, Zimbabwe, Malawi and Windhoek, Namibia.

 On 31 October 2023, SAA resumed services to São Paulo in Brazil, the first intercontinental route to be flown by the airline since the start of the pandemic.
 SAA also resumed flights to Perth, Australia in April 2024.
 Since relaunching, South African Airways has increased the frequency of their Perth bound flights to 4 weekly flights, increasing to 5 by late January 2025.